 ReportDuringWarmup – use this to allow reporting during warmup days.
 This can show you exactly how your facility is converging (or not) during the initial “warmup” days of the simulation.
 Generally, only developers or expert simulation users would need this kind of detail.

 ReportDetailedWarmupConvergence – use this to produce detailed reporting (essentially each warmup day for each zone) for warmup convergence.

+ReportDuringHVACSizingSimulation – use this to allow controlling reporting to SQLite database during sizing period simulations done for HVAC Sizing Simulation.
+The regular reporting is done in the usual way.
+This can show details of how advanced sizing adjustments were determined by documenting how the systems operated when doing the intermediate sizing periods.
+Depending on the number of iterations performed for HVAC Sizing Simulation, there will be a number of sets of results with each set containing all the Sizing Periods.

 In IDF use: